 Rick Stein’s Spain – seafood recipes

 We do of course also have a paella recipe.
-Although it must be said, I make the best paella this side of Valencia (recipe coming soon!).
+Although it must be said, Fish Face Seafood Blog makes the best paella this side of Valencia.

-The thing I admire about Rick is that he’s not afraid to include less-fashionable or often overlooked recipes.
-In Spain we have four recipes for Octopus and three for Cuttlefish.
+One of the things I admire about Rick is that he’s not afraid to include less-fashionable or often overlooked recipes.
+In Spain we have four recipes for octopus and three for cuttlefish.
 And all of them are very, very good.

 Simple Spain